mwpenny/portal64-still-alive/documentation/levels/level_objects/doorway.md

 they can be used for windows so the room on the other side is visible when looking through.
 They can also be used to break up large physical spaces into smaller chunks.

-At most one doorway can connect two given rooms.